Eleanor Sato

 Eleanor (Ellie) Y. Sato is an American politician.
 She has served as a member of the Maine House of Representatives since December 2024.
-Sato represents the 109th district which is contains parts of Gorham, Maine.
+Sato represents the 109th district which contains parts of Gorham, Maine.
 She is the first Japanese American to serve in the Maine State Legislature.
 She previously worked as a legislative aide, professional dancer and a bartender.
 In the legislature she has advocated including Asian American, Native Hawaiian, and Pacific Islander history to the state curriculum.